 The existence of future tense in English appeared to be one of the most debatable questions.
 Some linguists deny the existence of a future tense in English accepting only two tense forms in English, the Present Simple and the Past Simple.
-According to Irtenyeva’s view the tense system is divided into two parts: tenses centering in the present and tenses centering in the past (Ilyish, 1971, p.
+According to Irtenyeva’s view, the tense system is divided into two parts: tenses centering in the present and tenses centering in the past (Ilyish, 1971, p.
 88).
 This view has the advantage of reducing the usual threefold division of tenses (past, present, future) to a twofold division (past and present).
-Future tense forms (future and future in the past) are included into the past or present system of tenses, respectively.
+Future tense forms (future and future in the past) are included in the past or present system of tenses, respectively.
 However, the cancellation of the future as a separate tense requires a more detailed justification.

 Korsakov’s and Komogortseva’s Viewpoints about the Number of the Tenses in English

-Korsakov established a new system of tenses consisting of absolute and anterior tenses (tenses of perfect correlation) and of static and dynamic tenses (tenses of continuous aspect).
-He collected numerous examples, including those that do not fit into formulas generally found in grammars (Korsakov, 1969, p.
+Korsakov established a new system of tenses consisting of absolute and anterior tenses (tenses of perfect correlation) and static and dynamic tenses (tenses of continuous aspect).
+He collected numerous examples, including those that do not fit into formulas generally found in grammar (Korsakov, 1969, p.
 77).
-Komogortseva also studied the system of grammatical ways of expressing future in Modern English.
+Komogortseva also studied the system of grammatical ways of expressing the future in Modern English.
 She investigated the ways of future action as a microsystem which connects the following ways of expressing future action: the analytical form of future (will+infinitive); present tense forms referring the action to the future (the Present Simple, the Present Continuous); to be going to+infinitive (Komogortseva, 1965, p.
 19).
-Komogortseva is right in giving all the analytical forms as grammatical ways of expressing future because the paradigm of the future tense as covers all the analytical forms of the future tense (will V, will be V ing, will have V en, will have been Ving (Komogortseva, 1965, p.
+Komogortseva is right in giving all the analytical forms as grammatical ways of expressing the future because the paradigm of the future tense covers all the analytical forms of the future tense (will V, will be V ing, will have V en, will have been Ving (Komogortseva, 1965, p.
 4).
-There isn’t Present Perfect among the present tenses referring the action to the future.
+There isn’t Present Perfect among the present tenses referring to the action to the future.
 Whereas, in adverbial clauses of time the Present Perfect is used instead of the Present Simple to refer the action to the future e.g.

 You’ll feel better after you have/have had something to eat.
 I’ll come as soon as I finish/have finished.

-Ugryumova’s Classification about the Ways of Expressing Future
+Ugryumova’s Classification of the Ways of Expressing Future

-Ugryumova who investigated the ways of expressing futurity in the period of middle English deals with the ways of expressing future action.
+Ugryumova who investigated the ways of expressing futurity in the period of Middle English deals with the ways of expressing future action.
 It should be noted that the investigator studies only “to be going to + infinitive” among the idioms with ‘to be’ (to be about to, to be on the point of, to be to, to be likely to, to be on the verge of, to be sure to, to be certain to).
 We think the investigator should have given the Present Continuous and the Future Continuous as the equivalents of “to be going to + infinitive” in order to express arranged action.
 Besides, the investigator didn’t analyse the other lexical and lexico-grammatical ways of expressing futurity (Сборникнаучныхтрудов, 1977, pp. 170-171).